Social Interactions Models with Latent Structures: Large Sample Theory

-\end{theorem} Theorem \ref{thm:classification_consistency} demonstrates that all schools are classified to their true clusters w.p.a.1.~if we know $K_0$ as \textit{a prior}.
-In the next subsection, we will propose an information criteria (IC) to select the number of clusters in practice, building on the post-classification estimators.
+\end{theorem} Theorem \ref{thm:classification_consistency} demonstrates that all schools are classified into their true clusters w.p.a.1.~if we know $K_0$ \textit{a priori}.
+In the next subsection, we will propose an information criterion (IC) to select the number of clusters in practice, building on the post-classification estimators.